Optimal rates of convergence and error localization of Gegenbauer projections: Explicit and optimal error bounds of Gegenbauer projections for analytic functions

 Combining \eqref{eq:GenS1}, \eqref{eq:GenS2} and \eqref{eq:GenS3}, the desired bounds follow immediately. \end{proof}

-With the above preparation, we now derive error estimates of Gegenbauer projections in the maximum norm.
-Compared to the results in \cite[Thm.~4.8]{wang2016gegenbauer}, our new results are more concise and informative.
-Throughout the paper, $\lfloor x \rfloor$ denotes the integer part of $x$. \begin{theorem} Suppose that $f$ is analytic in the region bounded by the ellipse $\mathcal{E}_{\rho}$ for some $\rho>1$. \begin{enumerate} \item[(i).]
-If $\lambda>0$, then for $n\geq \lfloor \lambda/\ln\rho \rfloor$ we have
+With the above result, we are now ready to establish error bounds for Gegenbauer projections in the maximum norm, and these bounds are fully explicit with respect to the parameters $\lambda$, $\rho$ and $n$ and are more informative than existing results.
+Throughout the paper, $\lfloor x \rfloor$ denotes the integer part of $x$. \begin{theorem} Suppose that $f$ is analytic in the region bounded by the ellipse $\mathcal{E}_{\rho}$ for some $\rho>1$, and let $D(\lambda,\rho)$ be defined by \eqref{eq:D}. \begin{enumerate} \item[\rm (i)] If $\lambda>0$, then for $n>\lfloor\eta\lambda/((\eta-1)\ln\rho) \rfloor$ and $\eta>1$ is arbitrary,